aerstudio/Phallanxpress/README.md

 * Retrieve the list of pages for navigation proposals.
 * Retrieve the list of authors.
 * All data and metadata associated for the post: author, comments, tags, etc.
+* Keep a cache using localStorage for faster browsing.

 ## Requisites